rannerboy/corona-transition2/README.md

     --]]

+    -- If onValue is specified it will get called on every frame with the current transition specific value (or table of values) that has been applied to the target object.
+    -- Can be used to update context when certain conditions are met for the transition, or to make changes to the target object itself during certain parts of the transition. onValue = function(target, value)
+        local R,G,B = value[1], value[2], value[3]
+        if (R > 0.8 and G > 0.8 and B > 0.8) then
+            print("This color is pretty bright!")
+        end
+    end,

     -- iterationDelay will only occur between iterations, i.e. not before the first iteration or after the last iteration. iterationDelay = 500,